Dhunge dhara

+Etymology

+Dhunge Dhara is a Nepali term which literally means "stone faucet".
+Hiti is the term used by the native Newar people, which derives from the Classical Newar word iti, a term which is used in historical records from the Malla dynasty to refer to the hiti system.
+One of the earliest mentions of the term is an inscription dated to 1387 (NS 508) set up by Jayasthiti Malla.
+Stone inscriptions from the Lichhavi dynasty refer to the hiti system as Pranali.

 History

 The history of dhunge dharas began during the Licchavi Kingdom (c.
-400-750 AD).
+400–750 AD).
 The earliest record of a dhunge dhara names king Brisasdev (c.
-400-425 AD) as the creator of the water system.
+400–425 AD) as the creator of the water system.

-The first known hiti was built in Kathmandu at Hadi Gaun by a grandson of Lichhavi King Mandev I in 550 AD, but there is evidence that a similar structure was built earlier than that.
-One Nepalese legend (see below) would indicate the existence of a working dhunge dhara in approximately 464 AD.
+The first known hiti was built in Kathmandu at Hadi Gaun by a grandson of Lichhavi King Mandev I in 550 AD.
+One Nepalese legend would indicate the existence of a working dhunge dhara in approximately 464 AD (see below).

 Manga Hiti at Mangal Bazar in Patan is considered to be the oldest working dhunge dhara on record.
 It was built in 570 AD.
 In the case of the Hadi Gaun hiti and Manga Hiti, the dates were engraved on a stone within the hiti.
 Gradually more hitis started to appear elsewhere in Kathmandu Valley.

 During the Malla period (c.
-1201-1779 AD) many more hiti systems were built.
+1201–1779 AD) many more hiti systems were built.
 Jitamitra Malla of Bhaktapur, Pratap Malla of Kathmandu and Siddhinarshinha Malla of Patan are famous for the water systems in these cities.
 The hiti built in 1829 by Queen Lalit Tripura Sundari Devi and Bhimsen Thapa at Sundhara village (now Kathmandu) is generally believed to be the last one built.

-In 2008 the dhunge dharas of Kathmandu Valley produced 2.95 million litres of water per day.
+In 2008, the dhunge dharas of Kathmandu Valley produced 2.95 million litres of water per day.
 In 2019 the amount of water produced by the dhunge dharas in Kathmandu was estimated at 382,399 litres per day.

 Of the 389 stone spouts found in Kathmandu Valley in 2010, 233 were still in use, serving about 10% of Kathmandu's population.
 68 had gone dry and 45 dhunge dharas were lost entirely.
-43 were connected to the municipal water supply instead of their original source.
+Forty-three were connected to the municipal water supply instead of their original source.